If you enjoy a good herb-infused pizza crust, you are going to love my Easy Homemade Pizzas with Premade Dough. Follow along for this fun recipe.

 - Finish baking according to the below recipe.

-onions (red or white), peppers (any color), ham, hamburger, pineapple, olives (you are only limited by your imagination).
+onions (red, yellow or white), peppers (any color), ham, hamburger, pineapple, olives (you are only limited by your imagination).

-I like to prebake the crusts on a parchment-lined baking sheet for 5 minutes.
-This ensures that the crusts actually get done.
+Do I need to prebake the crust?
+Yes, I like to prebake the crusts on a parchment-lined baking sheet for 5 minutes to ensure that the crust actually gets done.

 When should I serve this recipe?

 - These make great after-school snacks.
 In fact, you could bake them up and store in the refrigerator or freezer to let the little ones pop them into the microwave after school.